Effects of spatial dimensionality and band tilting on the longitudinal optical conductivities in Dirac bands: Introduction

 The rest of this paper is organized as follows.
 In Sec.{\ref{Sec:Theoretical formalism}}, we briefly describe the model Hamiltonian for \emph{isotropic} tilted Dirac fermions and the theoretical formalism to calculate the LOCs.
 The analytical expressions of the interband and intraband (Drude) LOCs are presented in Sec.{\ref{Sec:Interband Part}} and Sec.{\ref{Sec:Intraband Part}}, respectively.
-The angular dependence are shown in Sec. \ref{Sec:Angular dependence}.
-We discuss the effect of anisotropy based on the variants of \emph{isotropic} model Hamiltonian in Sec.{\ref{Sec:Effect of anisotropy}}.
+The angular dependence is shown in Sec. {\ref{Sec:Angular dependence}}.
+We discuss the effect of anisotropy based on the variants of an \emph{isotropic} model Hamiltonian in Sec.{\ref{Sec:Effect of anisotropy}}.
 Our main conclusions are summarized in Sec.{\ref{Sec:Summary}}.
+Finally, we provide three appendices to present detailed calculations and analysis.